-Sedgefield CC is adjusting, learning and evolving its food-and-beverage approach in the wake of the COVID-19 crisis.
+Sedgefield Country Club in is adjusting, learning and evolving its food-and-beverage approach in the wake of the COVID-19 crisis.

 Since the coronavirus pandemic took hold in mid-March, Executive Chef James Patterson has navigated Sedgefield Country Club (Greensboro, N.C.), point-to-point, through the changes brought on by the outbreak.
 He’s been steadfast in adjusting, improvising and redirecting as the situation changes.